rjtmahinay/PCBuilder/README.md

 # PCBuilder

-Greedy Knapsack Implementation in sample pc parts.
+Greedy Knapsack Implementation for buying sample pc parts based on a given budget.